Home is Where the Art Is

 Local Glass Artist Duncan McClellan

-Duncan McClellan is running around with no shoes again.
+Duncan McClellan is running around with no shoes again in his fabulous glass gallery.
 It’s the day before St. Petersburg’s monthly Gallery Walk when he’ll be unveiling a new collaborative piece, and the place is buzzing with helpers setting up new exhibits and photographers who have come to do a photo spread.
 He waves and rushes over in his usual t-shirt, shorts and, yes, bare feet.